jeffriesd/dsDraw/README.md

 # dsDraw

 dsDraw is an interactive tool for creating videos with flowcharts and data structures, with an emphasis on programmatic drawing.
 The user can interact with the canvas by point-and-click or by entering command via the console.
+These interactions can be recorded along with audio from the user's microphone to create dynamic content.

+## Editing the canvas
+The canvas can be edited before and during recording, so the user may 'set the scene' with some objects or text before recording begins.

+Different independent clips can be created either from the current contents of the canvas or from a blank canvas.
+The user can switch between these clips, editing and recording over them.

+## Saving a video
+Once video has been recorded for a clip, it is no longer editable.
+Recorded videos may be merged with other clips and exported as .webm files.

-## General
+## Basic mouse controls
-Individual segments can be recorded and merged together, and individual clips can be truncated so the current time frame becomes the end of the clip.
-Recording can only start from the end of the previous clip.

 To __move__ an existing object, hold control and drag the object.
 To __clone__ an existing object, hold alt and drag the object.
 To __delete__ the most recently created object, press control-z.
 To __delete__ any object, click on it to bring up the options and click the red X.
-To change the settings of an existing object, click on it and select new options.
+To change the settings of an existing object, click on it and select new options or configure it from the console.
 The currently selected object(s) will have a bright blue border.

 ### Shortcuts